 - Failure to comply with directives of College officials acting in the performance or their duties.

 - Violation of rules governing residence in College-owned or -controlled property.

 - Violation of College, local, state, and federal laws related to the use or possession of alcohol and other drugs, and violations of other such laws in a way that affects the College community's pursuit of its proper educational purpose.

-- If the case is not likely to result in potential expulsion or suspension, the Associate Dean (or designee) will initiate a Disciplinary Conference.
+- If the case is not likely to result in potential expulsion or suspension, and is not related to gender harassment or discrimination, the Associate Dean (or designee) will initiate a Disciplinary Conference.
 Depending upon the nature of the violation, the outcome of the conference, and the student's disciplinary history, the Associate Dean may decide not to take any action or may impose one or more of the following sanctions, among others: